pandas-dev/pandas/doc/source/development/contributing_docstring.rst

 go into the details of the parameters, or discuss implementation notes, which go in other sections.

 A blank line is left between the short summary and the extended summary.
-And every paragraph in the extended summary is finished by a dot.
+Every paragraph in the extended summary ends with a dot.

 The extended summary should provide details on why the function is useful and their use cases, if it is not too generic.